Global sea levels are rising as a result of human-caused global warming, with recent rates being unprecedented over the past 2,500-plus years.

-Sea level rise is caused primarily by two factors related to global warming: the added water from melting ice sheets and glaciers and the expansion of seawater as it warms.
-The first graph tracks the change in sea level since 1993 as observed by satellites.
+Sea level rise is caused primarily by two factors related to global warming: the added water from melting ice sheets and glaciers, and the expansion of seawater as it warms.
+The first graph tracks the change in global sea level since 1993, as observed by satellites.

-Data shown are latest available, given time needed to allow for processing.
+The data shown are the latest available, with a four- to five-month delay needed for processing.